 Selecting a TOW code

-TOW code 12 is for residents who do not moonlight.
+TOW code 12 is for residents and fellows who do not moonlight.
 Extra resident shifts are not considered moonlighting and are included under this code.

 See the Fee Schedule [PDF] for full details on each TOW code.